-Keratoconus, often referred to as “KC”, is a non-inflammatory eye condition in which the typically round dome-shaped cornea progressively thins and weakens, causing the development of a cone-like bulge and optical irregularity of the cornea.
+Keratoconus, often referred to as KC, is a rare non-inflammatory eye condition in which the typically round dome-shaped cornea progressively thins and weakens, causing the development of a cone-like bulge and optical irregularity of the cornea.
 This causes distortion in your vision and can result in significant vision impairment.

-The actual procedure takes about an hour, but you will be at the offfice for approximately two hours to allow sufficient time for preparation and recovery before you return to the comfort of your own home.
+The doctors at Everett & Hurite offer Avedro technology, which is the most effective and safest treatment available for keratoconus and the only one approved by the FDA.
+The actual procedure takes about an hour, but you will be at the office for approximately two hours to allow sufficient time for preparation and recovery before you return to the comfort of your own home.